QuarkInComputing/NBloxAdRemover/README.md

 Firefox extension that removes advertisements from the outdated "N-BLOX" page on the tetris website.

-Exstension can be found on the [firefox add-ons website](https://addons.mozilla.org/en-US/firefox/addon/nbloxadremover/).
+Exstension can be found on the [firefox add-ons website](https://addons.mozilla.org/en-US/firefox/addon/nblox-adremover/).

-# Disclaimer

-**Note that the exstention is currently undergoing review, and as a result is not currently viewable on the Add-Ons page.**

 # How To Install